 1526 Carolus Clusius born

-1532 November 1, All Saints flood, Belgium, Netherlands and Germany, several towns disappear, many thousands of deaths
+1532 November 1, All Saints flood in, Belgium, Netherlands and Germany.
+Several towns disappear, with many thousands of deaths.

 1548 Stevin born